Board of Trustees Policy: 5.8

-- The Vice President for Finance and Administration will establish and the Procurement Director will maintain procedures to provide for the efficient and responsible conduct of all procurement activities.
+C. The Vice President for Finance will establish and the Procurement Director will maintain procedures to provide for the efficient and responsible conduct of all procurement activities.

 - College Buyer - purchases up to $5,000

 - College Procurement Director and Vice President of Pottstown Campus, Information Technology and Institutional Effectiveness- purchases up to $50,000

 - College President - purchases up to $250,000

-- Any negotiations by an unauthorized individual will not be honored by the College, and the individual will assume a personal obligation to the vendor.
+G. Any negotiations by an unauthorized individual will not be honored by the College, and the individual will assume a personal obligation to the vendor.
 Firms ordinarily doing business with the College will be advised that all purchases chargeable to the College must be authorized by an official College purchase order or contract signed by an authorized individual, with the exception of purchase card transactions made in compliance with the Procurement card procedures.
 See Procurement Card Procedures.
-The College will not reimburse officers or employees for the cost of any such purchases on behalf of the College, unless previous arrangements to that end have been made.
+The College will not reimburse officers or employees for the cost of any such purchases on behalf of the College unless previous arrangements to that end have been made.

 The Procurement Office staff, as stewards of the College’s resources, should have a strong sense of professional ethics and will abide by the Code of Ethics published by the National Association of Educational Procurement (NAEP).

-- College employees, officers and agents may not solicit or accept any gift, gratuity, favor or anything of monetary value from contractors, potential contractors, and parties to sub-agreements, vendors, or parties to sub-agreements that are, or appear to be, given to influence procurement of goods or services.
+A. College employees, officers and agents may not solicit or accept any gift, gratuity, favor, or anything of monetary value from contractors, potential contractors, and parties to sub-agreements, vendors, or parties to sub-agreements that are, or appear to be, given to influence procurement of goods or services.

-- Items serving as tokens of appreciation such as food stuffs such as candy, baked goods, and other miscellaneous items of nominal value.
+- Items serving as tokens of appreciation such as candy, baked goods, and other miscellaneous items of nominal value.

-In the event that a conflict of interest or appearance of same exists, the employee should report the conflict to his/her supervisor who would then report the conflict to the Chief of Staff or President's designee, the Vice President of Finance, and Vice President of Administrative Services for review.
+C. In the event that a conflict of interest or appearance of same exists, the employee should report the conflict to his/her supervisor who would then report the conflict to the Chief of Staff or President's designee, the Vice President of Finance, and Vice President of Administrative Services for review.

-- The Trustees of Montgomery County Community College have adopted policies establishing comprehensive guidelines for dealing with conflicts of interest on the part of trustees, faculty, administrators and support staff of the College.
+A. The Board of Trustees of Montgomery County Community College have adopted policies establishing comprehensive guidelines for dealing with conflicts of interest on the part of trustees, faculty, administrators and support staff of the College.
 This policy supplements, but does not modify or replace the other College policies on this subject.
-Refer to the Board of Trustees Policy Manual; Subject 2.8 - Board of Trustees Conflict of Interest Policy and Subject 6.16 – Employee Conflict of Interest Policy.
+Refer to 2.8 and 6.16 of Board of Trustees Policy Manual.

 - Is owned, controlled, or actively influenced (with regard to any proposed transaction with the College) by any employee, faculty member or their immediate families; or